RosettaDrone/rosettadrone/README.md

 * MAVSDK
 * DJI SDK 4.16.1

-## Hacking on Rosetta
+## Contributing to Rosetta

-* If you want to contribute, please check this [important recomendations](https://docs.google.com/document/d/1wR56Mvd2OsT82kxMOD7f_3-c6yJGBtLaT8LuVrmC5wI/edit?usp=sharing).
+* If you want to contribute please follow these [important recomendations](https://docs.google.com/document/d/1wR56Mvd2OsT82kxMOD7f_3-c6yJGBtLaT8LuVrmC5wI/edit?usp=sharing).
 * Here is some [documentation](https://github.com/lilfish/Delta-FlowerPower/wiki/Drone-app) from a forked project.
 * Rosetta can be tested without a Drone (press 5 times on the logo).
 For MAVLink and GUI testing.

 ### **Please create issues and PR on this fork.**

-![Image of Opening screen](images/IMG_4176.png) Opening screen, requires DJI login first time...
+![Image of Opening screen](images/IMG_4176.png)
+The opening screen.
+The first time you start the app, it will attempt to connect to DJI with the provided API key.

-This version has implemented the new video stream method in DJI SDK that require quite a few modifications.
+This version implements the new video stream method in DJI SDK that require quite a few modifications.
 It also includes all the latest libraries, and Androidx.
-In the unstable code there is also the DJI simulator, to enable testing in the lab.
-Android Studio is now updated to 3.6
+The DJI Simulator is enabled in the unstable code for testing in the lab.

 # Screenshots